 Columbia County Center

-The Portland Community College Columbia County Center is the College’s first physical location in Columbia County.
-The Columbia County Center hosts a range of educational opportunities, highlighted by the new Oregon Manufacturing Innovation Training Center (scheduled to officially open in the fall of 2021).
+The Columbia County Center is PCC’s first physical location in Columbia County.
+The center hosts a range of educational opportunities, highlighted by the new Oregon Manufacturing Innovation Training Center.

 Oregon Manufacturing Innovation Training Center